 He has been featured in The Wall Street Journal, Business Week, Poets & Quants and other top publications.
 Alex has been named one of the industry’s Top 10 Consultants by Poets & Quants in both years they have compiled their annual global rankings.

 In addition to his private coaching, Alex has authored a career guide for MBA applicants, and regularly lectures on interviewing and the MBA application process at the Harvard Club of Southern California.

 Prior to his work as an Admissions Consultant, Alex worked as a management consultant and held various VP of Marketing positions working for companies such as Johnson & Johnson and Siebel Systems.
 Alex has worked in both the United States and Europe, and currently enjoys working with clients from Boston to Brussels to Beijing.

 Alex holds an MBA from the Harvard Business School and a B.A. in Philosophy from Haverford College.
-Alex grew up in New York City and attended the Horace Mann School.
+Alex grew up in New York City and attended the highly selective Horace Mann School.

 Alex is a former competitive tennis player, collegiate varsity soccer player, and 4 handicap golfer.
 His competitive spirit is engaged for each of his clients, and he takes their success personally.

-Before starting in on the essays, Alex spends time interviewing clients in order to help them identify their strongest qualities and stories.
-These are the key ingredients to winning essays, as admissions committees will be looking for a compelling mix of achievements, vision, character-driven choices, and emotion.
+Before starting in on the essays, Alex spends significant time interviewing clients in order to help them identify their strongest qualities and stories.
+These are the key ingredients to winning essays and successful behavioral interviewing, as admissions committees will be looking for a compelling mix of achievements, industry vision, character-driven choices, and emotion.

-The essays then map to these critical stories and insights.
+The essays map to these critical stories and insights.
 The resume, interviewing strategy, and recommendation letters will all complement this overall positioning, so the MBA programs see an inspiring, consistent person and not a simple aggregate of test scores, GPAs, and job descriptions.